FAST FREE SHIPPING

 Walkin' Carpal Pet Splint

-Use the Walkin’ Carpal Dog Splint for support around the carpal (wrist) joint for conditions such as carpal hyperextension, carpal joint instabilities, osteoarthritis of the carpal joint, or soft tissue injuries.
+Use the a carpal splint is best for support around the carpal (wrist) joint for conditions such as carpal hyperextension, carpal joint instabilities, osteoarthritis of the carpal joint, or soft tissue injuries.

 Front Splint